Our Top Volunteer Management Best Practice for the Year Ahead

-As you look forward to planning the new year, which volunteer management best practices will you focus on?
+With 2022 (and maybe an end to COVID) just around the corner, which volunteer management best practices will you focus on?

-If you’re like most nonprofit leaders, your scheduled is packed with tasks and competing priorities.
+If you’re like most nonprofit leaders, your schedule is packed with tasks and competing priorities.
 You have limited time.
-So, it makes sense to focus your attention on what will get you the most traction.
+So, it makes sense to focus your attention on what will get you the most traction in the here and now.

 First Things First … Who’s Ultimately Responsible – Volunteers or Organizations?